Arickson/aricksonarnold.github.io/README.md

 # About Me

 ## My Interests

-	* Soccer
+	- Soccer
+ 		- My favorite team is FC Barcelona
-	* Building gaming desktops
+	- Building gaming desktops
-	* Gardening
+	- Gardening
-	* Learning new software
+	- Gaining new certificates
+ 		- I am currently working on the CompTIA A+ and the CCNA

 ## Websites I recommend

-- [Wake Tech](https://waketech.edu) – I can stay up to date with everything going on at my school.
+- [Wake Tech](https://waketech.edu) – I can stay updated with everything new at my school.
-- [Blackboard](https://blackboard.waketech.edu) – I am able to use this site to complete my assignments and exams on time.
+- [Blackboard](https://blackboard.waketech.edu) – I use this site to complete my assignments and exams on time.